Trility/cloud-devops-security-summit-2019/README.md

 ## Repository Layout

 The AMI build process is in the `ami` directory.
-The Security Group build process is in the `security_group` directory.